pieter-van-prooijen/kondoq/README.md

 Expose an API and corresponding webapp for querying this database, together with a project upload section.
 Shows the var usage (e.g. function invocation or reference) in its containing defn.

+Related work: dewey (see https://blog.phronemophobic.com/dewey-analysis.html )
+Kondoq is more geared towards showing var usage in its context.

 ## TODO:
 - How does the UI and performance hold up with a large number of projects (> 10)?.
 - give preference to "well-liked" repositories in results? (e.g. retieve and sort by the number of github stars)
 - etag matching on github doesn't work with oauth tokens, as the token differs for each upload?
   Yes: the response has a Vary header which contains "Authorization" when making an authorized request.
 This means cached content won't help reduce the number of GitHub api requests unless the using fixed application tokens.

+- a better way to skip certains files for analysis (like duplicate namespaces), see the skip-blob? predicate in github.clj

+- determine project main branch instead of assuming "master"

 - Does Hikari allows a way to execute multiple pragmas upon connection creation?
 Needs a complicated work-around at the moment to initialize sqlite correctly.
 Perhaps sqlite/xerial needs a different approach to keep the